2007 •Nintendo DS

 Retroid Pocket 2+ (RP2 PCB Upgrade) Retroid / Moorechip | Better Value | $65 (PCB Only) $99 (Assembled) | ?½ | horizontal layout, tracked around $65 (PCB Only) $99 (Assembled), rated ?½. |

 GAMEMT E6 Max versus TRIMUI Smart Pro S is interesting because closest match is the obvious angle.
 Compared with GAMEMT E6 Max, TRIMUI Smart Pro S makes the more obvious play for readers who care about closest match.
 TRIMUI Smart Pro S is tracked around 90.0.
-In practice, gAMEMT E6 Max versus Mangmi Air X is interesting because closest match is the obvious angle.
-In practice, compared with GAMEMT E6 Max, Mangmi Air X makes the more obvious play for readers who care about closest match.
+That said, gAMEMT E6 Max versus Mangmi Air X is interesting because closest match is the obvious angle.
+If GAMEMT E6 Max feels almost right but not quite, Mangmi Air X is the sort of nearby detour that can completely change the shortlist.
 Mangmi Air X is tracked around 80.0.
 Its overall rating is ?¾.
-More importantly, gAMEMT E6 Max versus Action Pi 兀 is interesting because better value is the obvious angle.
-From another angle, compared with GAMEMT E6 Max, Action Pi 兀 makes the more obvious play for readers who care about better value.
-Action Pi 兀 is tracked around 65.0.
-That said, its overall rating is ?¼.
+That said, gAMEMT E6 Max versus Action Pi 兀 is interesting because better value is the obvious angle.
+Action Pi 兀 sits close enough to GAMEMT E6 Max to make the comparison meaningful, but different enough to sharpen the buying decision.
+That said, action Pi 兀 is tracked around 65.0.
+From another angle, its overall rating is ?¼.

 GAMEMT E6 Max is best framed as a machine for shoppers who want a focused retro machine with a clear role.
-This category rewards shoppers who know what kind of sessions they actually play, because not every strong device is strong in the same way.
+The smartest handheld purchases usually happen when the buyer matches the hardware to a play style instead of falling for the loudest marketing line.

 The horizontal shape matters here because it changes comfort, portability, and the kind of nostalgia the device leans into.
 The fact that it runs Android 13 / Linux also affects what kind of setup work, app ecosystem, and tinkering ceiling buyers should expect.

 GAMEMT E6 Max leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is the lens that makes the strengths feel intentional instead of accidental.
+That is also what turns the buying advice from noise into something useful.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.